friendlymatthew/clay/README.md

 # clay

 This crate aims to provide a interactive design tool as a functional Yew component.
-Currently, `clay` can move and draw rectangles on an infinite canvas.
+Currently, `clay` can move around and freehand, draw rectangles or circles on an infinite canvas.

 `clay` heavily relies on wasm32 SIMD intrinsics.
 Since this problem space is bound to planar and spatial operations, this crate aims to implement every geometric operation in SIMD.

 The most immediate task is to implement zooming.
-There isn't a clear roadmap but most exciting ideas are persisting shapes to disk, writing freehand, simple multicollaboration, and drawing circles.
+There isn't a clear roadmap but most exciting ideas are persisting shapes to disk and simple multicollaboration.

 ## How to Run
 > *These instructions make use of `just`.
 To install, simply `cargo install just`*